Fusion and screening

 Fusion

-If the mice are immunized by the core, no further action is needed by the investigator prior to fusion.
-However, mice that are not immunized by the core are required to be certified as "mouse virus-free" prior to fusion.
+If the core immunized the mice, the investigator doesn't need to take any action prior to fusion.
+However, mice that the core doesn't immunize are required to be certified as "mouse virus-free" prior to fusion.
 For more information on obtaining this certification, contact the core.

 Investigators who need rat or rabbit fusions performed must provide spleens or lymph nodes to the core on the day of the fusion, as the core only immunizes and houses mice.

 During the fusion process, 15 96-well microtiter plates — 1,440 wells total — are seeded with the fusion hybrid mixture.
-Each plate is fed HAT-IMDM selection media and maintained in a carbon dioxide incubator at 37 degrees Celsius.
+Each plate is fed HAT-Iscove's Modified Dulbecco's Medium (IMDM) selection media and maintained in a carbon dioxide incubator at 98.6 degrees Fahrenheit (37 degrees Celsius).
 Nine to 14 days after the fusion, hybrid supernatants are tested for the presence of the specific antibody of interest.

 Screening